NL33/electron-git/z-plans/z-later-next.md

-     -in js, check if name of topic is project description (look at html to find the right div) -if it is project description, then get the content (probably not raw, bc that could raise security issues) --and append that content (maybe only to a certain word limit) to the bottom of the div showing the title
+     -in js, check if name of topic is project description (look at html to find the right div) -if it is project description, then get the content (probably not raw, bc that could raise security issues) --and append that content (maybe only to a certain word limit) to the bottom of the div showing the title could have button to view project description, which would read the doc and open a separate window with it there. (but then would be confusing if you can't edit it)

 # prior versions